-A candidate may exercise his option to voluntarily exit from BCA programme temporarily for a semester during the BCA programme, by registering for a 'DROP option' in the beginning of the semester to meet the family/ personal exigencies.
+A candidate may exercise his option to voluntarily exit from BCA programme temporarily for a semester during the BCA programme, utilizing the DROP option to meet the family/ personal exigencies.
 All the norms mentioned in the section 12.2 shall be applicable for the candidates utilizing semester drop option.